TheoViel/kaggle_contrails/README.md

 ## Introduction - Adapted from [Kaggle](https://www.kaggle.com/competitions/google-research-identify-contrails-reduce-global-warming/discussion/430491)

 This repository contains Theo's part of the solution.
+Only the efficientet_v2-s trained with external data is used in the final solution, and achieves private LB 0.700 in a 10-seeds ensemble.
+Adding the 2.5D models (5x convnext-v2-nano + 5x v2-s) boosts the ensemble to 0.706 private.

 ![](contrails_v2s.png)